 Know the Laws: Utah

-A protective order is a civil order that provides protection from a current or former dating partner, a member of your household, or someone you have a child in common with.
+A protective order is a civil order that provides protection from a current or former "cohabitant," which is defined here.

 This section defines abuse for the purposes of getting a protective order.

 Abuse, for the purposes of filing for a protective order in Utah, occurs when a “cohabitant”